WebReflection/heresy-ssr/README.md

 ### Basic Example

-You can ses inside the [test folder](./test) a similar example you can run via `npm run build` or just `npm test`, after the first build.
+You can see inside the [test folder](./test) a similar example you can run via `npm run build` or just `npm test`, after the first build.

 ```js
 const {document, render, html} = require('heresy-ssr');